hinderling/keyword_spotting/README.md

 The `dictPickle.bin` file is loaded again into `dtw_and_evaluation.py`, where the DTW distance from the first occurence of every word in the `keywords.txt`file in the validation set to all images in the test set is calculated.
 This distance is calculated for all of the six features.

-Also, the file 'transcription.txt' is loaded in order to find the keyword corresponding to the keyword label, and the file 'train.txt' in order to identify the words in 'transcription.txt' that belong to the training set.
+Also, the file 'transcription.txt' is loaded in order to find the keywords and the words to train with.

 Then, for every feature, a list is created with all distances (ordered), one with all corresponding image labels (i.e. ordered in the same way) and with all corresponding keywords (also ordered in the same way).
 Those lists are used to
 1) calculate the number of false negatives(FN), false positives (FP) and true positives (TP) in the very beginning (i.e. when only the best distance is considered as a match), and